New to Road Scholar? Sign up

 Dinner: Dinner will be served from 5:30 to 6:30 p.m. in the Assembly Inn Dining Room

 Evening: 7:00 - 8:00 evening program: games/cards/tv in lobby for fellowship (no movie tonight).

 Breakfast: 7:30 - 8:30 a.m. breakfast in the Assembly Inn Dining Room.
 It's your last chance to try Ronnie's biscuits and gravy!
 Don't leave Montreat before you do!!!!

 Morning: Today, we finish up our discussion on the Psalms with Jim Chatham.
-Psalms 136, 137, & 138.
 Psalm 137 is the most horrible psalm in the Bible, speaking words that are bitter and vicious.
-Some have wanted 137 deleted.
-But when it is clustered between 136 and 138, the result is electric, showing us ourselves in full view, and issuing a redeeming, much-needed word.
-We'll listen for the word.
+Some have wanted it deleted from Scripture.
+But when clustered between Psalms 136 and 138, the result is electric, showing us ourselves in full view, and issuing a redeeming word to the intense anger that is capable of residing in us.
+If you are able, read Psalms 137, 136, and 138 before coming to class.
 We'll have a mid-morning break for refreshments and to facilitate checking out of the hotel (checkout is required by 11 a.m.).
 For those who are still around on Friday, there will be chair and table massages available by appointment.
 Each 10-15 minute session will address your personal needs with therapeutic treatment by a licensed professional.
 12:15 - 12:30 closing program and saying good-byes

 Lunch: 12:30 - 1:30 lunch in the Assembly Inn Dining Room (those who cannot stay for lunch may request a box lunch to take with them)